 Do Labradoodles and Golden Doodles Shed?

 Yes, sometimes, depending on the individual dog.
 Golden Doodles are less likely to shed than are Labradoodles.
 In first generation crosses, there is no way to tell in very young puppies which puppies will grow up to be shedding dogs and which will not.
-If you can not live with a shedding dog you are best staying with a poodle or a dog that is three quarters poodle.
+If you can not live with a shedding dog you are best staying with a poodle or a dog that is at least three- quarters poodle.
 Or, consider an older puppy or dog who has enough age to determine coat type.

 In any case the combination of poodle and another breed will lesson shedding dramatically.
 It just may not in some individual dogs eliminate shedding entirely.